Laboratory-Imaging/GA3-examples/NIS_v6.20/50-Python_Getting_Started/README.md

 The image got brighter.

-2. Lets subtract an offset form the data:
+2. Subtract an offset from the data:

 ```py
 def run(inp: tuple[limnode.AnyInData], out: tuple[limnode.AnyOutData], ctx: limnode.RunContext) -> None:
     out[0].data[:] = inp[0].data[:] - 100
 ```

-This doesn't seem right.
+This is not correct.
 This is the manifestation of the **wrapping around zero issue** where the values instead of going negative become high.

 > [!IMPORTANT]
 > The data type (`dtype`) in which we perform computations must be large enough to hold our temporary results.
 > We suggest to always convert the data into float using `astype(float)`.
-> Negative values must still be dealt with!
+> Negative values must still be dealth with!
 > Typically using [numpy.maximum()](https://numpy.org/doc/stable/reference/generated/numpy.maximum.html) or [numpy.clip()](https://numpy.org/doc/stable/reference/generated/numpy.clip.html)

 Before we can use numpy we must import it